mrc-ide/public-events-microbit-epidemic/README.md

 * Build it with `yotta build` in the base folder of the project.
 * Plug in Microbit
 * Send to the Micro:Bit with copy build\bbc-microbit-glassic-gcc\source\projectname-combined.hex E:

+## Enabling data collection by Serial.

+* Download Serial port driver on the receiving computer, from [Here](https://os.mbed.com/handbook/Windows-serial-configuration)
+* Install instructions are basically: plug in Microbit, close any explorer windows, then run the installer.
+* Look in Control Panel, Device Manager, Ports (COM & LPT), and note the COM number for "mBed Serial Port"